bmolnar91/workbook/module_web_with_python.md

 - Code-on-demand (optional): the ability to send executable code from the server to the client when requested, extending client functions.

 Though the REST API has these criteria to conform to, it is still considered easier to use than a prescribed protocol like SOAP (Simple Object Access Protocol), which has specific requirements like XML messaging, and built-in security and transaction compliance that make it slower and heavier.
-In contrast, REST is a set of guidelines that can be implemented as needed, making REST APIs faster and more lightweight—perfect for Internet of Things (IoT) and mobile app development.
+In contrast, REST is a set of guidelines that can be implemented as needed, making REST APIs faster and more lightweight—perfect for IoT (Internet of Things ) and mobile app development.

 > In short, if you make a RESTful API, you ensure other developers can understand the structure easily compared to creating endpoints without a standard.